 QISMUT is set to achieve US$1.6 trillion in Islamic banking assets by 2020, according to EY, and with Islamic finance and Islamic trade going hand-in-hand, the latt er will automatically increase.
 Established Islamic trade finance practices can offer new opportunities, are usually the preferred choice for emerging Muslim markets and are set to grow as quickly as Islamic banking.
 Yet historically, Islamic trade finance has lagged from a technology perspective.
-But now it no longer needs to play catch-up – Shariah compliant solutions can now offer the same advanced functionality as conventional trade fi nance solutions.
-FADI YAZBECK delves further.
+But now it no longer needs to play catch-up – Shariah compliant solutions can now offer the same advanced functionality as conventional trade finance solutions.

 Islamic trade finance on the blockchain